MARLIN: Multi-Agent Reinforcement Learning with Murmuration Intelligence and LLM Guidance for Reservoir Management: Evaluation

-\textbf{Spatial Coordination Pattern Analysis.} Figure~\ref{fig:heatmaps} illustrates the emergence of sophisticated coordination patterns under the murmuration rules.
-Strategic diversity exhibits super-linear scaling, increasing from 156 clusters (20×20) to 3,892 clusters (100×100) with an exponent of 1.4, highlighting the growth of emergent intelligence as system complexity increases.
-Graph modularity analysis further underscores this effect, with \texttt{MARLIN} achieving a score of $0.72 \pm 0.04$—more than double that of baselines ($0.31 \pm 0.08$)—demonstrating the formation of well-defined regional coordination without explicit programming.
+\textbf{Spatial Coordination Pattern Analysis.} Figure~\ref{fig:heatmaps} illustrates the emergence of structured coordination patterns under the murmuration rules.
+As network scale increases, MARLIN produces substantially more distinct strategic clusters than baselines (e.g., 202 vs. 12 at the 50$\times$50 scale, and 947 vs. 59 at the 100$\times$100 scale), with clusters naturally aligning to watershed topology.
+Graph modularity further supports this effect, with MARLIN achieving $0.72 \pm 0.04$, more than double that of baselines ($0.31 \pm 0.08$), indicating well-defined regional coordination without explicit programming.